n-pizzetta/csv-manager/README.md

 ## Application Features

-1. Upload your Access files to convert them into CSV.
+Upload your Access files to convert them into CSV.
-2. Upload you CSV/Excel files to concatenate them into one CSV.

 ## Installation and Usage

 ### For Users Not Familiar with GitHub and Terminal